• Skip to primary navigation

 Total Time: 30 minutes

-A blend of Asian flavors mixed over Rotini pasta and crisp broccoli make this side dish a winner for a party crowd.
+A blend of Asian flavors mixed over Rotini pasta and crisp broccoli make this side dish a crowd pleaser for a party crowd.

 Ingredients